Ripples in graphene: A variational approach: Introduction

 In the following, two choices for the effective energy are considered.
-At first, we analyze the \emph{reduced energy} \eqref{eq: reduced energy} taking into \UUU account \EEE nearest- and next-to-nearest-neighbor interactions and \UUU favoring nonaligned consecutive bonds. \EEE This leads to a large variety of energy minimizers with many different geometries, \BBB see Figure \ref{bordello}. \EEE We then specialize the description via the \emph{(general) energy} \eqref{eq: general energy} taking \UUU additionally \EEE longer-range interactions into account.
-This second choice leads to a finer characterization of energy minimizers since the energy accounts \UUU also \EEE for curvature changes of the chain.
+At first, we analyze the \emph{reduced energy} \eqref{eq: reduced energy} taking into account nearest- and next-to-nearest-neighbor interactions and favoring nonaligned consecutive bonds.
+This leads to a large variety of energy minimizers with many different geometries, see Figure \ref{bordello}.
+We then specialize the description via the \emph{(general) energy} \eqref{eq: general energy} taking additionally longer-range interactions into account.
+This second choice leads to a finer characterization of energy minimizers since the energy accounts also for curvature changes of the chain.

 Our main result (Theorem \ref{th:4}) states the possibility of finding an optimal wavelength for energy minimizers.
 More precisely, for all prescribed overall lengths of the chain one finds an optimal wavelength $\lambda$ such that all almost minimizers of the energy with that specific length can be viewed as compositions of $\lambda$ waves, up to lower-order terms.
 Note that by fixing a given length of the chain one actually imposes a boundary condition, which corresponds to suspending the sample.
-Without such \UUU a \EEE boundary condition, no optimal wavelength is to be expected, for the sample would be rolling up, an instance which is indeed captured by our description.
+Without such a boundary condition, no optimal wavelength is to be expected, for the sample would be rolling up, an instance which is indeed captured by our description.
 The crucial point of our result is that the optimal wavelength $\lambda$ is independent of the size of the system.
-This corresponds to experimental and computational findings \cite{Fasolino,Meyer}.
+This corresponds to experimental and computational findings \cite{Fasolino,Meyer}. \UUU It is worth at this point \NNN to emphasize \UUU that the model features no ad-hoc addition of a mesoscopic lengthscale and that the optimal wavelength exclusively arises from minimality. \EEE

 All results of the paper are presented in Section 2.
 The corresponding proofs are based on elementary arguments but are technically very involved and are detailed in Sections 3-6.
-A first step is achieved in Section 3 where we consider a {\it cell energy} depending just on three consecutive atoms.
-Here, convexity allows to check that minimizers are \UUU configurations \EEE where the two bonds between the atoms are not aligned.
+A first step is achieved in Section 3 where we consider a {\it cell energy} depending just on three consecutive \UUU particles. \EEE Here, convexity allows to check that minimizers are configurations where the two bonds between the \UUU particles \EEE are not aligned.